High Protein Banana Pudding {with Chessmen Cookies}

 Alex Evink, MS, RD

 A healthier, high protein alternative to traditional banana pudding!
 A creamy Greek yogurt pudding mixture is layered with bananas and buttery chessmen cookies for the ultimate snack or dessert!
+It's creamy and fluffy and oh so good!
 The servings are LARGE, and this recipe can be easily customized.
+Makes 2-4 servings.

 Prep Time 10 minutes